SimaticResearchActivity/FBAE/README.md

          - When *Algorithm layer* needs to send a message to another process, it can use:

              - `CommPeer`'s `send()` method to send a message to a single process.
-             - `CommLayer`'s `broadcastMsg()` method to broadcast a message to all processes connected to this process.
+             - `CommLayer`'s `multicastMsg()` method to broadcast a message to all processes connected to this process.

          - *Algorithm layer* calls `CommPeer`'s `disconnect()` method when it wants to disconnect from a peer process.